smydh1/AI_-driven-human-rehabilitation-mmWave-sensors-/README.md

 | 9.
 Left lower limb extension | ![](assets/action_09_kinect.gif) |
 | 10.
 Right lower limb extension | ![](assets/action_10_kinect.gif) |

 Here is an example of estimation, compare with the ground truth.
+This set of animations shows a frame-by-frame comparison among the radar point cloud, the prediction results of the MARS model, and the Kinect ground-truth skeleton in the Squad test sequence.
 ![](assets/44_mars_radar_kinect_angles.gif)